dret/lectures/iot-spring15/asdl/BART.md

-# Internet of Bart
+# Internet of BART

 #### http://internet-of-bart/schema-documentation/

-This document presents the vocabulary used in the Internet of Bart project.
+This document presents the vocabulary used in the Internet of BART project.

 ## Verbs